dipy/dipy/doc/installation.rst

         python setup.py build_ext --inplace

-but and add you dipy_ directory in your PYTHONPATH.
+but then add you dipy_ directory in your PYTHONPATH.

 dipy_ requires the following packages::